nextcloud/app_api/docs/DeployConfigurations.rst

 Benefit: no performance impact on Nextcloud host.

-In this case, the AppAPI (Nextcloud) uses ``port`` to interact with remote Docker, which also could be a Docker Socket Proxy exposed with TLS.
+In this case, the AppAPI uses a Docker Socket Proxy deployed on remote host to access docker socket and ExApps.

 .. mermaid::